xRed312x/DataKeeper/README.md

 This Project was made by 75ilip.
-DataKeeper is a password manager.
+DataKeeper is an open source password manager.

 After you downloaded the DataKeeper-0.7.zip and extracted it somewhere, here's what to do: